Surrounded by the Crystal Clear Blue Sea, the Southern Cross Shines in the Night Sky

-Hateruma Island is the southernmost inhabited island of Japan and is located approximately 60 kilometers south of Ishigaki Island, approximately 60-80 minutes by express ferry from the Ishigaki Port Outlying Island Terminal, and has less than 500 residents.
-The name Hateruma Island is said to be the etymology of “the island of the uruma (coral reef) on the edge,” and with high transparency, the sea that shimmers in blue is known as Hateruma Blue, which is considered to be one of the most beautiful seas in Okinawa.
-Hateruma Island is also the island that is closest to the Southern Cross among the Yaeyama Islands, where you can experience the starry night sky.
+Hateruma Island, with less than 500 residents, is the southernmost inhabited island of Japan and is located approximately 60 kilometers south of Ishigaki Island, about 60-80 minutes by express ferry from the Ishigaki Port Outlying Island Terminal.
+The name Hateruma Island is said to have its etymology derived from “the island of the uruma (coral reef) on the edge,” and with high transparency, the sea that shimmers in blue is known as Hateruma Blue, which is considered to be one of the most beautiful seas in Okinawa.
+Hateruma Island is also the island that is closest to the Southern Cross among the Yaeyama Islands, and here you can experience the impressive star scape of the night sky.
 The beauty of the blue ocean and shimmering stars is truly captivating.
-These memories will be leaving Hateruma Island with you and remaining for life.
+These memories will be leaving Hateruma Island with you and remain for life.

-The southernmost island of Japan, Hateruma Island, is known as a place suitable for viewing the starry night sky with few town lights and other distractions, and is most suitable for viewing the Southern Cross.
+With few town lights and other distractions, Hateruma Island, the southernmost island of Japan, is known as a very good place to view the starry night sky, and is most suitable for viewing the Southern Cross.
 Approximately 15 minutes by car from Hateruma Port, the Hateruma Island Starry Sky Observation Tower offers an explanation of the stars provided by a Starry Sky Guide under the night sky full of stars.
 From late April to mid-June, you can also observe the Southern Cross from this center on a clear evening.

 The crystal clear blue waters of the sea surrounding Hateruma Island are known as Hateruma Blue.
 Nishihama Beach on the northwestern part of the island is a particularly popular beach with top-class transparency among the beaches in Okinawa.
-The gradience of the water, which gradually deepens as it extends outward from the white sandy beach that stretches roughly 1 kilometer is incredibly beautiful, captivating all those visiting Nishihama.
+The color gradation in the water, which gradually deepens as it extends outward from the roughly 1 kilometer white sandy beach is incredibly beautiful, captivating all those visiting Nishihama.

-Ferry: Ishigaki Port to Hateruma Port (approximately 60 minutes by high-speed boat)
+By sea : Ishigaki Port to Hateruma Port (approximately 60 minutes by high-speed ferry)